qzkinhit/DemandClean/README.md

 ## 🔍 Overview

-DemandClean introduces a unified simulation environment that injects multiple types of data errors (missing values, outliers, and noise) and trains a **DQN-based RL agent** to make optimal cleaning decisions (`no-op`, `repair`, or `delete`) on a per-cell basis.
+DemandClean introduces a unified simulation environment that injects multiple types of data errors (Missing Errors, Semantic Errors, and Syntactic Errors) and trains a **DQN-based RL agent** to make optimal cleaning decisions (`no-op`, `repair`, or `delete`) on a per-cell basis.

 It balances two competing goals:
 - **Authenticity**: preserving real-world data semantics by avoiding unnecessary modifications.